gauravtendolkar/navigate_in_traffic/README.md

 ## Requirements
 The repository uses Tensorflow 1.8.0.
 May throw some innocuous deprecated API warnings.
+The display part also uses Pygame 1.9.4
+Rest of the requirements are specified in requirements.txt

 ## Setup
 1. Setup python 3 virtual environment.
 If you dont have ```virtualenv```, install it with